PotHix/Vimpress/README.md

 ## FEATURES

 * Get a list of all articles
 * Write a new article
 * Edit a current article
 * Save (yeah, no kidding)
 * Supports categories
-* Supports tags1
+* Supports tags

 ## COMMANDS

 * **:BlogList** Lists all articles in the blog
 * **:BlogNew** Opens page to write new article
 * **:BlogOpen <id>** Opens the article <id> for edition
 * **:BlogSend** Saves the article to the blog
 * **:BlogDefault** Define the default blog using the <index> of the config file

 ## INSTALLATION

-Just copy all folders to your .vim folder
+I recommend using [pathogem](https://github.com/tpope/vim-pathogen) with a bundles directory, using git submodule to manage (like I'm doing in [my config files](https://github.com/PotHix/pothix-vimfiles)), but just copy all folders to your .vim folder will work as well.

 ## SETTINGS

-Edit the custom/configs.vim file to your real settigs.
+Duplicate custom/configs.vim.example file and rename it to custom/configs.vim file changing its content to your real settigs.
-This is a comma separated line, with this informations: login, password, URL for your xmlrpc.php file
+This is a comma separated line, with this informations: a mark for default blog, login, password, URL for your xmlrpc.php file

 ## LICENSE